safonovpro/node-html-crawler/README.md

 # Crawler of web-pages for node.js

-**Simple crawler** (spider) of site web pages by domain name.
+**Simple for use crawler** (spider) of site web pages by domain name.
 Written for node.js, using ES6.
 Provides a very simple event interface using `EventEmitter`.
+Be sure, by reading the documentation and examples.

 ## Main goals of the module